daniel5088/Busy_Moms/WELLNESS_EDGE_FUNCTION_DEPLOY.md

-# Deploy Wellness Edge Function
+# Wellness Edge Function - DEPLOYED ✓

-The Wellness feature requires the `cycle-tracker` edge function to be deployed to Supabase.
+The Wellness feature edge function has been successfully deployed and tested!

 ## Deployment Steps